 You can’t enable another person’s motivation to flourish if you don’t know what motivates them, to begin with.
 As a result, a key part of effectively creating the conditions for strong employee motivation in your team is to figure out: Well, what motivates them?

-Hopefully, you’ve gotten a sense of this when you were hiring them – as the interview process is very much about understanding what drives a person.
+Hopefully, you’ve got a sense of this when you were hiring them — as the interview process is very much about understanding what drives a person.
 However, if it still remains fuzzy, here are some questions you’ll want to ask during your next one-on-one meeting to figure out, at their core, what your team member is motivated by:

-- When has been a time when you’ve felt most motivated in the work that you were doing?
+- When has it been a time when you’ve felt most motivated in the work that you were doing?
 Why?
 What project was it?
 Who were you working with?

 - Who do you admire most in your life, and why?